 The standing rib roast is a holiday classic.
 It’s the big brother to the favored rib-eye steak, with tons of marbling and tons of flavor.
 Unlike the beef tenderloin, which has a more mild beef flavor, this cut packs tons of bang for the buck.

-Due to its size, it requires a slow cook for the internal temperature to get to the recommended 125F for rare, which can make cooking this roast tricky.
-It’s not just a rare to medium-rare center that makes this one, it’s the flavors you use to layer on the outside that permeate the meat.
+Due to the size of the roast, it requires a slow cook for the internal temperature to get to the recommended 125F for rare, which can make cooking this roast tricky.
+Unlike smaller one’s that are great for grilled prime rib over classic charocal.
+It’s not just a rare to medium-rare center that makes this one.
+It’s the flavors you use to layer on the outside that permeate the meat.

-Prime rib is perfect for grilling over indirect heat, just like our smoked leg of lamb, so that it reaches a slow and steady temperature.
-And by using a gas grill, you can easily control the ambient temperature and infuse flavors by using wood chips for smoke.
+This cut of meat is perfect for grilling over indirect heat, just like our smoked leg of lamb, so that it reaches a slow and steady temperature.
+And by using a gas grill, you can easily control the ambient temperature and infuse smoky flavor by using wood chips for smoke.
+However, you can use a charcoal grill if that’s all you have!

-- Prime Rib – I ordered mine from Porter Road for this recipe
+- Prime Rib – we ordered ours from Porter Road for this recipe.

 - Salt

-- Mustard – use a creamy Dijon for best flavor
+- Mustard – use a creamy Dijon for the best flavor.

 - Cowboy Crust (or other steak seasoning)